MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

         ...
     ],
     "Abstract": {
-        "OriginalName": "An ongoing project explores the extent to which artificial intelligence (AI), specifically in the areas of natural language processing and semantic reasoning, can be exploited to facilitate the stu...", "Words": ["an", "ongoing", "project", "explores", "the", "extent", "to", "which", "artificial", "intelligence", "ai", "specifically", "in", "areas", "of", "natural", "language", "processing", "and", "semantic", "reasoning", "can", "be", "exploited", "facilitate", "stu"] }, "Title": {
+        "OriginalText": "An ongoing project explores the extent to which artificial intelligence (AI), specifically in the areas of natural language processing and semantic reasoning, can be exploited to facilitate the stu...", "Words": ["an", "ongoing", "project", "explores", "the", "extent", "to", "which", "artificial", "intelligence", "ai", "specifically", "in", "areas", "of", "natural", "language", "processing", "and", "semantic", "reasoning", "can", "be", "exploited", "facilitate", "stu"] }, "Title": {
-        "OriginalName": "Microsoft Academic Graph: When experts are not enough", "Name": "microsoft academic graph when experts are not enough", "Words": ["microsoft", "academic", "graph", "when", "experts", "are", "not", "enough"] }
+        "OriginalText": "Microsoft Academic Graph: When experts are not enough", "Name": "microsoft academic graph when experts are not enough", "Words": ["microsoft", "academic", "graph", "when", "experts", "are", "not", "enough"] }